HenryQW/cs.henry.wang/site/degree/phd/meeting.md

 - [x] User option: sort documents by number of numbers
 - [x] Try preprocessing letters for Thumbnail View (a database maybe)
 - [x] Bob reserves accommodation in Nottingham
-- [ ] Discuss document similarity metrics with Bob
+- [x] Discuss document similarity metrics with Bob
+- [x] Order a new camcorder battery
+- [x] Order a new backup drive
+- [x] Order a new memory card

 CGVC: